TheTechTeen/RubyCourse/L03 Strings/strings.md

 => "Hello"
 ```

-This is just the beginning of learning about strings, which have half a million(maybe not quite, but it seems like it) methods.
+This is just the beginning of learning about strings, which have half a million (maybe not quite, but it seems like it) methods.
 We will soon learn more in upcoming lessons.

 ## Assignment:

 1. Create a variable with your name in it, and  use puts and concatenation to make the terminal say `"Hello, yourname"`
 2. Using the variable you just created, print(when I say print, I mean output to the terminal with puts) your name in uppercase, lowercase, and capitalized.
-3. Create a variable with a mix of uppercase    and lowercase letters, then use one line to make only the first letter uppercase and the rest lowercase.

 Good Day and Good Job everyone,  and let's get coding!